cdacamar/NotQuitePacman/README.txt

 Cameron DaCamara contributions:
 Board.java, Entity.java, GameCanvas.java, GameState.java, NotQuitePacmanActivity.java,
 Player.java, Tile.java and any assets for the game like the manifest and @string or @color

-Dominic contributions:
-Blinky.java + ideas for the game